automorphism88/snapraid-btrfs/README.md

 configuration without requiring further changes.
 However, you may wish to add the line `exclude /.snapshots/` to your config file.
-If you ever plan to sync your SnapRAID configuration without using `snapraid-btrfs` (or disable it for specific drives using the command-line options), this will ensure that only one snapshot is synced at a time, preventing you from running out of parity space.
+If you ever plan to sync your SnapRAID configuration without using `snapraid-btrfs` (or disable it for specific drives using the command-line options), SnapRAID will see the `.snapshots` subvolume as a separate filesystem and warn you that it won't be included in the parity.
+Excluding it explicitly will prevent you from receiving this warning message from SnapRAID.
 Also, if you want to run `snapraid diff` (as opposed to `snapraid-btrfs diff`), this will prevent SnapRAID from thinking all the snapshots are new files.

 When using `snapraid-btrfs` to sync, the `.snapshots` subvolume will appear as an empty directory in the read-only snapshots, so excluding it in the SnapRAID